 Effectively separating grease and oil deposits from waste water means water can be re-used, re-purposed, further treated to remove other impurities, or legally disposed of down sewers.
 Conventional degreasing solvents often hamper effective oil/ water separation by causing a chemical reaction that creates an oily emulsion.
 An emulsion is very difficult, costly and time consuming to separate through chemical or filtration methods.

-Triple7 Heavy Duty is a unique alternative to conventional degreasers and it does not form an oily emulsion.
+Triple7 All Purpose Degreaser is a unique alternative to conventional degreasers and it does not form an oily emulsion.
 The product’s quick break formula effectively lifts and releases grease and oils.
 Oily contaminants separate from waste water, and rise to the top for easy removal.

 Reducing the volume of oily waste, significantly reduces the expense associated with its removal.